Before are some Linux basic commands to keep you going.

 The “ifconfig” command is used for displaying current network configuration information, setting up an IP address, netmask or broadcast address to a network interface, creating an alias for the network interface, setting up hardware address and enable or disable network interfaces.

 The “ifconfig” command with no arguments will display all the active interface details.
-The ifconfig command also used to check the assigned IP address of a server.
+The ifconfig command is also used to check a server’s assigned IP address.

 eth0 Link encap:Ethernet HWaddr 08:00:xx:69:73:bd

 ifconfig command with -a argument displays information of all active or inactive network interfaces on the server.

 3.View Network Settings of Specific Interface

 Using the interface name (eth0) as an argument with the “ifconfig” command will display details of specific network interface.